josevitor555/gameSnake/README.md

 > The game is still in the development phase, these are your first impressions.
 ### Resources
 > The game was made with the help of artificial intelligence
+### Upcoming updates
+> Create a points accumulation system <br>
+> Upgrade the snake parts such as head, body and tail.